 In order to prevent or detect fraud, we will share the information:

 with fraud prevention agencies.

 If you give us false or inaccurate information, and fraud is identified, we will pass these details to fraud prevention agencies to protect against fraud and money laundering.

 If you take out a loan with us, your details and your payment record will be reported to CRAs.
 This information may then be used to help make credit and insurance related decisions about you and members of your household.
 Occasionally the information may be used for fraud prevention or to trace debtors.
 If you default or if there is any suspicious activity on your account, we may carry out additional searches with CRAs.

-We may share information (both within the UK and, where appropriate, overseas) with credit reference, debt recovery, fraud prevention and law enforcement agencies, and other relevant organisations including other lenders for the purposes of recovering debt, preventing crime, verifying your identity and meeting our legal obligations.
+We may share information (both within the UK and, where appropriate, overseas) with credit reference, debt recovery, fraud prevention and law enforcement agencies, and other relevant organisations including other lenders.
+For the purposes of meeting our legal obligations, recovering debt, preventing crime, verifying your identity and carrying out retrospective analysis of loan applicants to enable us to make better informed and responsible decision making.

 If you register to lend through the RateSetter platform, we will conduct searches with CRAs to verify your identity and bank account details.
 Your information may be used so that we can comply with applicable laws, including: anti-money laundering laws; anti-terrorism laws and regulations; and fighting crime and terrorism.

 This may mean that we have to share your information with UK or overseas governmental or regulatory authorities or with other similar bodies.